Balochi Culture

 Balochi Festivals

 Balochi people are keen and enthusiastic about celebrating religious and social festivals.
-They observe religious celebrations across the country, like Eid Ul Azha and Eid Ul Fitr.
+They observe religious celebrations nationwide, like Eid Ul Azha and Eid Ul Fitr.

-People tend to decorate their houses, wear new dresses of bright colors and cook unique dishes on these festive occasions.
-Not only these religious festivals, but Baloch culture is also full of many social festive events, which are a sight to behold when celebrated.
+On these festive occasions, people tend to decorate their houses, wear new bright-colored dresses, and cook unique dishes.
+These religious festivals and Baloch culture are full of many social festive events, which are a sight to behold when celebrated.

 Sibi festival is celebrated with folk music performances, cultural dances, handicrafts stalls, and other entertaining activities.
-There are also cattle shows, which depict Balochistan’s bright side.
+There are also cattle shows that depict Balochistan’s bright side.
 This festival has roots connected to Mehergar, an ancient human civilization archaeological site.
 The fest attracts people from across the country.

 The common public and government officials and ministers attend these festivals.

-Another festival named Buzkashi is celebrated in which a dead goat is placed in a field, and players on horseback try to snatch it and take it to the goalpost.
+Another festival, Buzkashi, is celebrated in which a dead goat is placed in a field, and players on horseback try to snatch it and take it to the goalpost.
 The festival shows the courage and bravery of the Baloch people.
 Turkic people first played this game.

 These festivals are celebrated with great enthusiasm and joy by the people of Balochistan.